zeke/design.json/README.md

-# thing.json
+# design.json

 A schema for describing the things I make with my computer.
-It is intended to describe not only the purpose of a thing, but what it looks like: its color, its logo, its font.
+It is intended to describe not only the purpose of a thing, but what it looks like: its color, its logo, its font, etc.

-## Examples of Things
+## Uses

 - apps
 - webservices